maxpyatkovskyi699/web-design-no-backend/README.md

 **Chic & Charm** is a responsive beauty salon website that allows clients to explore services, book appointments online, leave reviews, and contact the administration.
 All functionality is implemented in pure HTML/CSS/JavaScript with no backend — data is stored in the browser's `localStorage`.

-Here's the updated **About the Project** section with all 8 features listed:

 ---

 The project includes the following features: